Jfprado11/Jfprado11/README.md

 I am currently a Holberton Student, I never give up for that reason I always want to learn more...

-- 🔭 I’m currently working on Holberton School
+- 🔭 I’m currently studying on Holberton School
 - 🌱 I’m currently learning Python / JavaScript
 - 📫 How to reach me: jfpc11@misena.edu.co
 - ⚡ Fun fact: my biggest passion in soccer